jantman/puppet-archlinux-workstation/README.markdown

 ### Define archlinux_workstation::user

-Defines a single user on the system, generates SSH keys, and adds them to the usual system groups.
+Defines a single user on the system and adds them to the usual system groups.

 #### Parameters